ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : any serializable information about an Artifact.
 To help interpretation of Statements, they must be tagged with a media type (as specified in {{RFC6838}}).
 For example, a statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, or some endorsement or attestation about an Artifact.

-Claim:
+Signed Statement:

 : an identifiable and non-repudiable Statement about an Artifact made by an Issuer.
-In SCITT, Claims are encoded as COSE signed objects; the payload of the COSE structure contains the Statement.
+In SCITT, Signed Statements are encoded as COSE signed objects; the payload of the COSE structure contains the issued Statement.

 Issuer:

-: an entity that makes Claims about Artifacts in the supply chain.
-The Issuer may be the owner or author of the Artifact, or an independent third party such as a reviewer or an endorser.
+: an entity that creates Signed Statements about software Artifacts in the supply chain.
+An Issuer may be the owner or author of software Artifacts, or an independent third party such as a reviewer or an endorser.

 Envelope:

-: the metadata added to the Statement by the Issuer to make it a Claim.
+: metadata and an Issuer's signature is added to a Statement via COSE envelope by the Issuer to produce a Signed Statement.
-It contains the identity of the Issuer and other information to help Verifiers identify the Artifact referred in the Statement.
-A Claim binds the Envelope to the Statement.
-In COSE, the Envelope consists of protected headers.
+An Envelope contains the identity of the Issuer and other information to help components responsible for validation that are part of a Transparency Services to identify the software Artifact referred to in a Signed Statement.
+In essence, a Signed Statement is a COSE Envelope wrapped around a Statement binding the metadata included in the Envelope to a Statement.
+In COSE, an Envelope consists of a protected header (included in the Issuer's signature) and an unprotected header (not included in the Issuer's signature).

 Feed:

 : an identifier chosen by the Issuer for the Artifact.
-For every Issuer and Feed, the Registry on a Transparency Service contains a sequence of Claims about the same Artifact.
+For every Issuer and Feed, the Registry on a Transparency Service contains a sequence of Signed Statements about the same Artifact.
 In COSE, Feed is a dedicated header attribute in the protected header of the Envelope.

 Registry: